Skip to main content

 January 10 – 21, 2027

 Have you ever played bridge on a Caribbean beach, watching the sun set with a glass of smooth rum punch in hand?
-If the idea tempts you, join the Sailing Dutchman’s unique Bridge & Breeze skippered catamaran cruise — designed especially for bridge lovers who want to combine their passion for the game with a tropical sailing adventure.
-Our group will include around 16–20 bridge players from different countries, sailing together on three catamarans as a dedicated bridge flotilla.
+If that idea appeals to you, join Bridge & Breeze — a unique Caribbean bridge cruise organized by Sailing Dutchman.
+This skippered catamaran bridge cruise in the Caribbean is created for bridge lovers who want to combine their passion for the game with a relaxed tropical sailing adventure.

 Bridge table at the Caribbean beach ready for bridge game